About The Book

 About the Author

-Michael Davies is the Owner and Founder of Davies Media Design, an online education company specializing in Open Source programs like GIMP, Inkscape, and Darktable.
+Michael Davies is the Owner and Founder of Davies Media Design, an online education company specializing in Open Source programs like GIMP, Inkscape, WordPress and Darktable.
 In 2011, he created the Davies Media Design YouTube channel – which today is one of the largest FOSS dedicated channels on the planet.
 He is also the creator of the GIMP 2.10 Masterclass: From Beginner to Pro Photo Editing, which is a best-selling course on Udemy.

-Mike holds a Bachelor of Science Degree in Business Administration, Marketing from the University of Central Florida.
+Mike holds a B.S.B.A, Marketing from the University of Central Florida.

 Join Our GIMP Newsletter